moliver28/research-handbook/content/handbook/engineering/gitlab-com/policies/monitoring/_index.md

 Logs in short-term storage are used to actively monitor application activity, spam events, transient errors, system and network authentication events, security events, and similar.

 Logs in long-term storage are used to comply to the [Records Retention & Disposal] policy.
+Logs in long-term storage are less granular and have less detail than those in short-term storage.

 Detailed overview of architecture, tooling and workflows are listed on the [Logging] page.